RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/_index.md

     /rs/databases/redis-flash/
 ]
 ---
-Redis on Flash offers Redis Enterprise users the unique ability to have large Redis databases but at significant cost savings.
-Where standard Redis databases must all be in RAM, Redis on Flash enables your databases to span both RAM and dedicated flash memory in the form of SSDs (solid state drives).
+Auto Tiering offers Redis Enterprise users the unique ability to have large Redis databases but at significant cost savings.
+Where standard Redis databases must all be in RAM, Auto Tiering enables your databases to span both RAM and dedicated flash memory in the form of SSDs (solid state drives).

 Your data is distributed between RAM and flash memory so that your frequently used data is accessible in RAM, while the values you need less often are stored on the flash memory.
 Since flash memory usually comes with more storage space and less cost than RAM, this can result in significant savings for large datasets.

 Just like all-RAM databases, RoF is compatible with existing Redis applications.
 Databases that employ RoF are identical to all-RAM Redis Enterprise Software databases in characteristics and features.

-Redis on Flash is also supported on [Redis Cloud]({{<relref "/rc/">}}) and [Redis Enterprise Software for Kubernetes]({{<relref "/rs/">}}).
+Auto Tiering is also supported on [Redis Cloud]({{<relref "/rc/">}}) and [Redis Enterprise Software for Kubernetes]({{<relref "/rs/">}}).

 ## Use cases

-The benefits associated with Redis on Flash are dependent on the use case.
+The benefits associated with Auto Tiering are dependent on the use case.

-Redis on Flash is ideal when your:
+Auto Tiering is ideal when your:

 - working set is significantly smaller than your dataset
 - average key size is smaller than average value size
 - most recent data is the most frequently used

-Redis on Flash is not recommended for:
+Auto Tiering is not recommended for:

 - Long key names (all key names are stored in RAM)
 - Broad access patterns (any value could be pulled into RAM)
 - Large working sets (working set is stored in RAM)
 - Frequently moved data (moving to and from RAM too often can impact performance)

-Redis on Flash is not intended to be used for persistent storage.
+Auto Tiering is not intended to be used for persistent storage.
 Redis Enterprise Software database persistent and ephemeral storage should be on different disks, either local or attached.

 ## Where is my data?

-When using Redis on Flash, RAM storage holds:
+When using Auto Tiering, RAM storage holds:
 - All keys (names)
 - Key indexes
 - Dictionaries